yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Define a native _data-plane_ object store API which would greatly improve object store app portability.
 + Mirror the static workflow of PersistentVolumes wherein users are given the first available Volume.
 Pre-provisioned buckets are expected to be non-empty and thus unique.
 + Strictly define automation around the COSI API.
++ Abstract and/or automate IAM operations such that user or credential creation be obscured behind the COSI API.

 ##  Vocabulary